Pink-breasted lark: Distribution and habitat

 Its natural habitat is dry savannah, open bush and wooded areas, in particular dry acacia and Commiphora scrub.

 Behaviour and ecology

 It is generally found singly or in pairs foraging on the ground for insects and seeds.
-When disturbed it flies to a safe, elevated position on the branch of a tree or on the top of a bush.
+When disturbed it flies to a safe, elevated position on the branch of a tree or the top of a bush.
 These are also its favoured perches for engaging in territorial song.